When you recycle your mattress (foam or futon) and box spring, you reduce the amount of waste going to our landfill.

 Don't dump your mattress in an alley or on the street.
 It's illegal and you could be fined for illegal dumping.

 Use this VanConnect form to alert us.Report abandoned garbage online

 Mattresses with bedbugs can be recycled at the transfer station and landfill—depending on the level of contamination—for the mattress recycling fee.

 Prepare a mattress with bedbugs for safe transport, handling, and recycling.

 To recycle more than the maximum amount of mattresses accepted at the transfer Station or landfill, first contact a private mattress recycling company.
-If you can't find a company to recycle the mattresses, dispose them at the landfill for a fee.

 A waste disposal facility and recycling depot all in one.
 Find out more about our landfill in Delta.